 NURS 5990 – Capstone Project

-This clinical practicum provides an opportunity for students to cultivate and synthesize transformational leadership principles and capabilities.
+This leadership practicum provides an opportunity for students to cultivate and synthesize transformational leadership principles and capabilities.
 Building upon the management practicum this experience focuses upon complex leadership issues and challenges across the health care delivery system.
-The practicum experience provides opportunity to develop advanced leadership competency in the areas of interdisciplinary team building, evaluation of quality improvement initiatives, change management across health care systems and strategic decision-making.
+The practicum experience provides opportunity to develop advanced leadership competency in the areas of interdisciplinary team building, evaluation of quality improvement initiatives, change management within a health care system and strategic decision-making.
 The student develops objectives that are consistent with advanced leadership knowledge and skills as well as continues to expand expertise related to the integration of research, theory, and practice as the final phase of the practicum capstone project is completed.
 Practicum hours total 180.